WHERE THE MARCH NETWORKS RESHUFFLE FORCES A LOOK

 Brand and partner-programme consolidation in flight

-The March Networks and VIVOTEK branded video security businesses were operationally merged on 13 April 2026 under Delta Electronics.
-Both brand names remain in market in the short term, but North American sales orgs are already consolidated and an integrated partner programme is planned for 2027.
+The March Networks + VIVOTEK operational merger was announced on 23 March 2026 with a mid-April 2026 close contingent on Delta completing the VIVOTEK take-private (signed 1 December 2025, EGM 16 January 2026, tentative effective 27 March 2026).
+Both brand names remain in market in the short term, but North American sales orgs are already consolidating and an integrated partner programme is planned for 2027.
 The roadmap and partner economics will sit inside Delta's smart-building portfolio rather than two independent companies.

 CloudSight unifying into VORTEX later in 2026